isomerpages/moe-gongshangpri/pages/Announcements.md

 description: ""
 ---
 #### **Maths Quiz for Semester 2 2023**
-Please click [here](https://forms.gle/9oGsnWvw1T2KJrFy6) for the quiz.
+Please click [here](https://forms.gle/9oGsnWvw1T2KJrFy6) for the quiz or scan the QR code.